domdavid/winterWonderland/README.md

 	/*
-	 * Draw your SnowFlake using simple Graphics method */ public void paint(Graphics pen) {
+	 * Draw your SnowFlake using a simple Graphics method */ public void paint(Graphics pen) {
 		//set pen color - remember the default frame background is black